 For more information on mechanical tests and how to read the graphs see pages 52-53.
-All tests carried out on samples tempered 3 x 1 hour at 560°C.

-Not yet standardised
+Not yet standardized

-ASP[®]2055 is a Niobium alloyed grade with a refined microstructure giving an excellent combination of strength, toughness and grindability.
+ASP®2055 is a Niobium alloyed grade with a refined microstructure giving an excellent combination of strength, toughness and grindability.

 - Typical soft annealed hardness is 320 HB - Cold drawn material is typically 10-40 HB harder